About Lisa Ventura

 Lisa is a published author and has recently contributed articles to Counter Terror Business Magazine, Europa Business Magazine and the BPMA Magazine amongst others.
 She is currently working on a book entitled “The Rise of the Cyber Woman”, which is a collection of interviews and accounts from some of the most inspiring women in the cyber security industry today.
 She also has other books in the pipeline including one called “Picking Apart The Threads: How One Docu-Film About Nuclear War Influenced a Cold-War Generation“.

 In addition to her work with the UK Cyber Security Association Lisa runs Venture Content Marketing, PR & Digital, undertakes consultancy work for the Boost Technology Group and is an award-winning blogger.
-Her blogs “Cyber Geek Girl” and “Frankie’s Legacy” are updated with fresh content from Lisa on a regular basis, and she also accepts guest bloggers.
+Her blogs “Cyber Geek Girl” and “Frankie’s Legacy” are updated with fresh content from Lisa on a regular basis.

 Lisa is also preparing to launch Venture CxO Insights, a new online publishing platform dedicated to the C-suite.
 It contains articles, blogs, videos, infographics, reports, white papers and more to help support the C-suite roles to empower them to do their jobs more effectively.
 The site actively supports women on the C-suite and help them to shatter through the glass ceiling and will be launching compilations of the top professionals on the C-suite, as well as a set of prestigious awards.